 Intelligence is not singular.
 It is multiplied.

-(AI + MI) × HI™ is an original framework developed by Jigar B. Desai.
+(AI + MI) × HI™ · An original framework by Jigar B. Desai

 AI: Artificial Intelligence